akumpf/OpenSentiment/README.md

 OpenSentiment
 =============

 Open Sentiment is an open source web app that processes social data directly in the browse via javascript.
-Drag in CSV files and watch your data come to life with interactive visualizations and analysis.
+Drag in CSV files and watch your data come to life with interactive visualizations (using d3.js) and sentiment analysis (scoring free text as being positive/negative in nature).

+## CSV Data Format

 OpenSentiment allows you to combine multiple streams of data into a single table by using a standardized structure that can span across multiple forms, users, questions/categories, and responses/data.